dominicplouffe/HorseRacingPrediction/README.md

 Overall the machine learning approach works slightly better.

 ### More Results
 Now to make money wagering on horse racing you should not bet on all races.
 The approach a professional gambler takes is to analyze races to try and find an advantage.
-A horse that is thought by the public to be a poor performer but that you see something positive.
+A horse that is thought by the public to be a poor performer but that you see something positive is a horse you want to bet on.
 Usually when I think I can't win my bet, I don't wager anything.

-So I used my model to try and find those edges.
+So I used my model to try and find an edge.
 The first thing that I tried is the following:

 I only simulated a bet when a horse with the lowest prediction has a whole position lower than the second horse.
 For example, if the lowest horse prediction is 1.20 and the second lowest is 1.90 I did not simulate a bet on the horse.
 On the other hand, if a lowest horse prediction is 1.20 and the second lowest is 2.40 I simulated the bet.